Richard J. Riordan

 Riordan was also a founding member of the nationally-acclaimed LEARN school reform effort, and a founding board member for L.A.’s BEST (Better Educated Students for Tomorrow), an innovative and nationally recognized after-school program serving thousands of children in Los Angeles’ disadvantaged neighborhoods.

 In 1981, Riordan created the charitable foundation that bears his name with one goal in mind: to teach children how to read and write.
 Through its signature" Rx for Reading" program, The Riordan Foundation has distributed some 25,520 computers to 2,140 schools in 40 states and enabled the purchase of over 172,000 books for elementary classroom libraries.

 For children with limited access to books, Riordan created the Recreational Reading Mini-Grant Program” that awards $1,000 grants to teachers to help them create a library inside their classrooms.
 Since 1993, this program has donated over $2 million in book grants serving more than 43,700 children in grades K-5.
 Riordan also launched "Read to Me", a citywide reading program that encourages parents and caregivers to begin reading to their children at an early age.

 In addition to Riordan's education work for young students, he co-founded The Riordan Programs at The Anderson School at UCLA with Professor William Ouchi, The Riordan Programs consist of The Riordan Scholars Program and The Riordan Fellows Program, serving high school students and college students/recent college alumni respectively.
 Program participants are taught by Anderson School faculty and mentored by Anderson MBA students.

-Riordan is an ardent reader and an avid bicyclist.
+In his free time, Riordan is an ardent reader and an avid bicyclist.